A Community of Connection

 How to Reach Us:

-You can reach our ministers at the Fellowship office: 920-731-0849
+- Reach our ministers at the Fellowship office: 920-731-0849

-By email: [email protected] or [email protected].
+- By email: christina@fvuuf.org or hannah@fvuuf.org

-To reach one of our ministers in an emergency, call our Emergency Care Line at 920-383-1565.
+- To reach one of our ministers in an emergency, call our Emergency Care Line at 920-383-1565.

 Anyone in our community may seek care and support, confidentially and free of charge.
 Our concept of care comes from our Unitarian Universalist values that each person deserves emotional and spiritual support, and that accessing it in a community can be especially helpful and healing.